As in previous years, the judgments reviewed in L&RUK during 2017 have been grouped under the following headings.

 Re St. John the Evangelist Killingworth ECC New 2 Chancellor determined that petitioners made a good case for removal of pews from the nave and for replacement chairs with upholstered seats, but not for removal of the pews from the chancel; this would maintain discrete formal area, which would not affect objective greater flexibility of worship and other events in the nave.
 [Back] [Top]

 See also contemporary judgment of Re St. Stephen Burnley ECC Bla 7, supra.

 Re All Saints Higher Walton ECC Bla 9 Faculty granted for changes to heating system, removal of the side aisle pews and introduction of upholstered chairs to match the chairs in the centre of the nave; Victorian Society objected to more upholstered seating.
 Chancellor concluded “It would not be reasonable to deny the petitioners more of the same sort of chair”.
-[Link to judgment] [Link to review] [Back] [Top].
+[Link to review] [Back] [Top].

 In the following which are reviewed above, there was consideration to the removal of pews:

 Re St. Katharine Holt ECC Sal 2